bytejutsu/report/part_3_building_a_real_time_web_app/chapter_7_overview_on_how_to_build_a_web_app/README.md

     config.txt
 ```

-//todo: talk about how the same is done using blade php

 ### index.php as an entry point to the web app

 The role of a web app is not just to always return a <ins>static</ins> HTML **view**, instead it may return other kind of data formats like **json** and for that it may need to connect with the **database**, or it may need to forward the **HTTP Request** elsewhere and so on ...